 By stimulating muscles, the system activates muscles to allow for standing, better balance, and exercise.
 Patients are given functional training and rehabilitation using the stimulation system, and are prescribed a course of exercise.
 Lab tests focus on strength, balance, and patients' abilities with or without the system.

-In 2012, FES Center researchers published a study in which they tested 15 people with spinal cord injuries who had received such an implant to help them stand and exercise.
+In 2012, APT Center researchers published a study in which they tested 15 people with spinal cord injuries who had received such an implant to help them stand and exercise.
 The 15 patients were tested once they learned to use the device, and again a year later.

 The researchers found that the patients had incorporated the neuroprostheses into their lives; that the system worked as well for patients after a year as it had when they first received it; and that the neuroprosthesis was safe and reliable to use.

 Age and knee replacement—In 2016, researchers at the Iowa City VA Health System and the University of Iowa looked at whether knee replacement (total knee arthoplasty) is safe for Veterans aged 85 or older.

 The researchers combined and analyzed data from 22 past studies to see if they could make a determination on the risks and benefits of the procedure for older patients.